training4developers/intro_to_angular2_webinar/README.md

-# Angular 2 Widgets Sample Application
+# Angular 2 Sample Starter Application

 ## Overview

-This is a simple CRUD (create, read, update & delete) application demonstrating the essentials of Angular 2 including HTTP services, routing, forms, composing components and unit testing.
 The base project configuration was originally adapted from the [Angular 2 Webpack Starter project](https://angular.io/docs/ts/latest/guide/webpack.html), and has been updated to Webpack 2 with help from this project [Angular Class - Angular 2 Webpack Stater](https://github.com/AngularClass/angular2-webpack-starter).

 ## Application Setup